I have placed an order, where is my pack?

 Can the slaughter of livestock be humane?

 Yes, we believe that with correct methods, the slaughter of animals can be humane.
 We define ‘humane slaughter’ as death without pain, suffering or distress.
 The animal is instantly rendered unconscious by stunning, followed by rapid death.
-For cattle and lamb, this is done through bleed out, without regaining consciousness.
+For cattle, this is done through bleed out, without regaining consciousness.

 How is the animal stunned or rendered unconscious?